 Best known as one of the finest writers Nigeria has ever produced, Albert Chinua Achebe lived and died a celebrated hero whose legacy, especially in African literature leaves one.

 s one of the greatest African writers of all times.
 Known for clarity and simplicity of expressions

 Chinua Albert Achebe was born in Ogidi, Anambra State, the eastern region of Nigeria in 1930.
 He died at 82 on 21 March 2013 in Boston, United States.

 This great Nigerian icon needs little or no introduction as he is popularly known as the giant of African literature.
 He was an African patriot to the core, a nationalist, a respecter of the African Culture and a very strong advocate of the native language.

-In his younger days, history records that he was a smart and brilliant student.
+In his younger days, history recorded that he was a smart and brilliant student.
 Achebe was double-promoted in his first year in the secondary school.
 He was no good in sports but a bulldozer in intellectual matters.
-He loved books and the library was his power house.
+He loved books and the library was his powerhouse.
 Chinua Achebe ditched a scholarship to study medicine for English, history, and theology.

-Achebe became a writer as an undergraduate.
+Iconic writer Chinua Achebe became a writer as an undergraduate.
 His first widely acknowledged work was Things Fall Apart.
-Initially the work was less regarded by the University of Ibadan.
-In no distant time it became an international literary piece and one of the most significant works in African literature.
-It became a success story as he sold over 12 million copies.
+Initially, the work was less regarded by the University of Ibadan but a while, it became an international literary piece and one of the most significant works in African literature.
+It became a success story as he sold over 12 million copies of the book.
 Things Fall Apart now exists in 50 different languages.

 See Also: Top 10 African Authors of All Time